CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 Alternatively, a custom certification verification call back may be made.

-## Pledge Requests Voucher-Request from the Adolescent Registrar
+## Smartphone Requests Voucher-Request from the Adolescent Registrar

 The smartphone generates a random nonce _SPnonce_.
 (Do we need something time-based too here?)